1927 Nagpur riots: Riots

-On the morning of 4 September, the day of Lakshmi Puja, Hindus took out a procession like every year, and passed in front of a mosque in the Mahal area of Nagpur.
-However, the Muslims stopped the procession this time around and did not allow it to pass through the area.
-In the afternoon, when the Hindus were resting after the morning procession, Muslim youths took out a procession shouting Allahu Akbar, armed with weapons like javelins, daggers and knives.

-Muslim youths threw stones at the house of Hedgewar, who was then away from Nagpur.
-RSS cadres, sensing the mood of the procession, came out in the narrow lanes of the Mahal area and reciprocated with lathis, further intensifying the riots.
-Liaquat Ali Khan, in his book Pakistan – The Heart of Asia, also describes a major arson incident during the riot that seemed pre-meditated with explosives gathered well before the riots began.
+Monday, September 4, was the day of Laxmi Puja.
+Like every year, Hindus took out a procession of Lakshmi in front of the mosque in the palace area.
+But this year, Muslims stopped the procession because they were playing loud music this time.
+There was an atmosphere of tension on both sides.

 The Washington Post reported 22 had been killed and more than 100 injured in riots that continued for two days.

 Later, the government ordered troops into the city to restore peace.
 During the riots, the RSS had grouped its cadres in 16 shakhas, spread out across the city to protect the Hindu communities.

 Aftermath

-Many Hindu homes and temples had been vandalized and Hindus had also been killed in large numbers including 13 RSS members who were lynched by a furious Muslim mob.
+Many homes and religious places had been vandalized and Hindus had also been killed in large numbers including 13 RSS members who were lynched by a furious Muslim mob.
 RSS had showcased its role in defending Hindus during the riots.
 The popularity of the organization grew as the news of the incident spread across the country, and it saw a spurt in its membership.
 By 1929, the organization formed an elaborate hierarchical structure.
 Between 1931–1939, the number of its branches grew from 60 to 500.
 The membership count had reached 60,000 by this time.